Increasing community trust and event attendance by 18%

 • a qualitative / quantitative survey

-• design workshops to guide collective decisions
+• co-design workshops to guide collective decisions

 SOLUTION